asanza/keithley_199/README.md

 The [Keithley 199](http://exodus.poly.edu/~kurt/manuals/manuals/Keithley/KEI%20199%20Operation,%20Programming%20&%20Maintenance.pdf) is a digital multimeter built in the nineties.
 It is capable of current, voltage and resistance measurements and also provides a gpib interface for remote control.

-This multimeters contains three electronic circuit boards, one which contains the analog circuitry, including analog signal conditioning and analog digital converter, a display board which contains the user interface, and a digital control board, with a processor who controls display, gpib interface and analog digital converter.
+These multimeters contains three electronic circuit boards, one which contains the analog circuitry, including analog signal conditioning and analog digital converter, a display board which contains the user interface, and a digital control board, with a processor who controls display, gpib interface and analog digital converter.

 This repository contains hardware and software files needed to build a replacement of this board.